pschool-in/curriculum/content/grammar/new-topics/article-4.md

 Choose the appropriate option to complete the sentence.

 ```
 The roads are empty.
-There are only *a few (only few)* cars on the road.
+There are only *a few (few)* cars on the road.
 I am very busy.
 I have *little (a little)* time to see the email.
 I'd like to have coffee with just *a little (little)* sugar.
 Anand can speak German because he lived in Berlin for *a few (few)* years.